Marston Moreteyne

-Marston Moreteyne (or Marston Moretaine) is a village and civil parish in Central Bedfordshire, England, located on the A421 between Bedford and Milton Keynes.
+Marston Moreteyne (or Marston Moretaine) is a village and civil parish in the Central Bedfordshire district, in Bedfordshire, England, located on the A421 between Bedford and Milton Keynes.
 The population was 4,560 at the 2001 census, and 4,556 at the 2011 census.
 The village is served by Millbrook railway station, approximately 1 mile away on the Marston Vale Line.

 The place-name 'Marston Moretaine' is first attested in an Anglo-Saxon charter of 969, where it appears as Mercstuninga.
 It appears as Merestone in the Domesday Book of 1086.
 The name derives from the Old English mersc-tūn meaning 'town or settlement by a marsh'.
 It was held by the family of Moretaine, from Mortain in Normandy in France.
 Local roadsigns use either the "Moreteyne" and "Moretaine" spellings inconsistently.
 The official name of the civil parish was changed in 2018 from Marston Moretaine to Marston Moreteyne following a consultation by Central Bedfordshire Council.

 Sir Thomas Snagge lived in the village in the 16th century.
 He owned the manor of Marston Moreteyne.